Skip to content

 • Should be avoided during pregnancy

-• Use caution with autoimmune conditions
+• Not recommended for people with autoimmune conditions

 • Stop use 2 weeks before surgery